-Criteo Research announced the Criteo Faculty Research Award (CFRA) program a couple of months ago with the intention of fostering better collaboration in solving complex machine learning challenges in the space of computational advertising.
+Criteo AI Lab announced the Criteo Faculty Research Award (CFRA) program a couple of months ago with the intention of fostering better collaboration in solving complex machine learning challenges in the space of computational advertising.

 Another challenge that folks in academia face is lack of access to large-scale datasets that are drawn from an industrial setting.
 Criteo has always been generous in sharing its data and holds the record for publicly releasing the largest machine learning dataset to date.
 An added advantage that our recipients have is access & support to run their experiments at scale.
 To quote award recipient, Professor Thorsten Joachims at Cornell, “Such collaborations provide resources for basic research in machine learning not only through funding, but also through data from operational systems that is otherwise unavailable in academia.”
 In the spirit of broader sharing, the award recipients are also encouraged to publish the results of their findings, open source software developed and when feasible we will release some of the datasets used in these collaborations.